cerner/fhir.cerner.com/content/millennium/r4/clinical/medications/medication-administration.md

 ## Overview

-The MedicationAdministration resource provides information about medications administered to a patient or consumed by a patient including injections, intravenous solutions, and self administered oral medications.
-When using this resource, full administration details for vaccinations administered by the current healthcare system can be searched.
-For historically administered vaccines, or vaccines administered by other healthcare disciplines, care settings, or regions, the [`Immunization`] resource must be used for creating or retrieving data.
+The MedicationAdministration resource provides information about medications administered to a patient or consumed by a patient including injections, intravenous solutions, and self-administered oral medications.
+You can use this resource to search for full administration details for vaccinations administered by the current healthcare system.
+For historically administered vaccines, or vaccines administered by other healthcare disciplines, care settings, or regions, you must use the [`Immunization`] resource to create or retrieve information.

-* **IMPORTANT NOTE**: Infuse or Bolus administration results for continuous infusion orders may require additional calculations to determine the actual amount of medication administered per ingredient.
-An additional calculation is required when the dosage dose does not equal the [contained] Medication ingredient strength denominator.
+* **Important!**: Infuse or bolus administration results for continuous infusion orders may require additional calculations to determine the actual amount of medication administered per ingredient.
+An additional calculation is required when the dosage dose does not equal the [contained] medication ingredient strength denominator.
 In this case, calculate the ratio between the ingredient’s numerator divided by the denominator and multiply by dosage dose.
-This will be the actual amount of medication administered.
+This result is the actual amount of medication administered.

 The following fields are returned if valued: